Early Termination of All or Part of a Farmland Development Rights Agreement

 Find the conditions that best fit your situation and proceed from there to make a request for a full or partial termination.

 - Click here for a printable request for release of PART of an agreement prior to expiration.

 - Click here for a printable request for release of an ENTIRE agreement prior to expiration.
-You will need to also fill out and submit the Termination Application Form.

 Required Repayment: Except when due to death or disability, the law requires the landowner to repay the last seven years of tax credits attributable to the Agreement, or the part of the Agreement, being terminated or released, plus 6% simple interest.
 Repayment on termination or release due to death or disability uses a formula that prorates the seven years, and there is no interest included.
 After full review of your request, our office will inform you of approval or disapproval.
 If approved, we will send a request to the Michigan Department of Treasury to calculate a payback amount, and upon completion of that, we will notify you of the repayment amount, if any.
 When paid, or if the amount is zero, the State relinquishes the Agreement, or part of Agreement, and sends the relinquishment to the landowner.
 The landowner is responsible for recording the relinquishment at the Register of Deeds in the county where the land is located.
 Expect this process to take two months or more.